 - 1. Tap Learn so the button is lit.
 (This will stop playback.
 Resuming playback will exit Learn Mode.) - 2.
 Touch or turn the desired Q-Link knob. - 3.
-In the MPC software on your computer, click and drag the slider or knob you want to assign to the Q-Link knob.
+In standalone mode, use the touchscreen to navigate to a slider, knob, or other control that you want to assign to the Q-Link knob, and then adjust it.
+Or, in controller mode, adjust a control in the MPC software or from your connected MPC hardware.
 The Q-Link knob will be able to control that parameter immediately.